Lucile Buchanan

-Lucile Berkeley Buchanan Jones (1884-1989) was the first Black woman to graduate from the University of Colorado Boulder.
-She graduated with a degree in German in 1918 and the Lucile Berkeley Buchanan Scholarship was created in her honor in April, 2010.
+Lucile Berkeley Buchanan Jones (1884–1989) was the first black woman to graduate from the University of Colorado Boulder.
+She graduated with a degree in German in 1918.

+The Lucile Berkeley Buchanan Scholarship was created in her honor in April, 2010.
 Buchanan Jones is remembered for her "fierce independence, tenacity, and resolve".

 Early life

-Lucy Berkeley Buchanan was born on June 13, 1884 to Sarah Lavina Bishop Buchanan and James Fenton Buchanan.
+Lucy Berkeley Buchanan was born on June 13, 1884, to Sarah Lavina Bishop Buchanan and James Fenton Buchanan.
 Both of her parents had been born into slavery on Virginia plantations.
 Buchanan Jones claimed—and other evidence suggests—that Edmund Berkeley, the white slave owner of Sarah Bishop's plantation, was Sarah Bishop's father and Buchanan Jones's grandfather.
 “Lucy” was the name of one of Edmund Berkeley's white daughters.
-Her middle name “Berkeley” followed a Virginia tradition of naming a child for a parent or grandparent.
+“Berkeley,” Lucy's middle name, followed a Virginia tradition of naming a child after a parent or grandparent.
 Buchanan Jones later unofficially changed her name from Lucy to Lucile.

-Buchanan Jones's parents married in November 1872 in Virginia.
+In November 1872, Buchanan Jones's parents married in Virginia.
 While still living in Virginia Sarah Bishop Buchanan gave birth to a daughter who died shortly after birth, and then to Hattie, Hannah, Laura, and her only son Fenton Mercer.

 The Buchanans moved to Denver, Colorado in May 1882.
-They were the first Black family to own property in the Barnum subdivision.
+They were the first black family to own property in the Barnum subdivision.
 However, they did not move to Barnum until between 1886 and 1888 because of a lack of water, roads, transportation, postal service, churches, physicians, and shops.
 The Buchanans constructed a five bedroom Queen Anne style house on the land which was still standing in 2018.

 Lucy Berkeley Buchanan was the Buchanans’ first child born in Colorado.
 Four more children were born in Colorado: Sadie, Edith, Nellie and Claribel.